Heading Back to the Office? Here’s How Much it Will Cost You Thanks to Inflation

 Over the last few months, Canadians have slowly started returning to the office—and many more will likely head back soon.
 Among the adjustments they’ve had to make is getting used to wearing real pants instead of sweatpants, and remembering how to make small talk with co-workers.

 And then there’s the biggest change: how much more it costs to get to work in 2022.
 Since the Covid-19 pandemic caused the first Canadian lockdowns in early 2020, inflation has risen to over 5 per cent for the first time since 1991.
-In March 2022, it reached 6.7 per cent.
+In March 2022, it reached 6.7 per cent and hit 8.1 per cent in June.
 Driven by supply-chain issues and high fuel prices, the cost of most consumer goods has risen enough that you will feel the difference in your wallet.

 “Many people don’t leave much room in their budget to accommodate these kinds of changes,” says Walid Hejazi, an associate professor of economic analysis and policy at the University of Toronto’s Rotman School of Management.
 He explains that a large segment of the population spend most of their earnings and even run up debt on their credit cards; Canadian households held about $80-billion in credit card debt as of February, which is an increase of nearly 9 per cent from a year prior.
 “Because of this, most people are not well positioned to absorb increases in cost due to inflation,” Hejazi says.